KarolHarumi/semanaomnistack_bethehero/readme.md

 ### Mobile
 - react-native
-- axios
+- axios client http responsible for to call api endpoints
-- ionicons
+- ionicons for icons
+- intl for currency symbol
+- react-native-safe-area-view to access safe area inset info
+- react-native-email-link to open email client

-## License
+## Support
-In progress...
+For any support contact me by email on karol.harumi@gmail.com